GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.30.0 =

+* New feature: support for drag & drop uploading HEIC/HEIF images to the editor.
+* New feature: filter stories in the Web Stories block by categories and tags.
+* New feature: Support embedding single stories with a poster/preview.
+* Enhancement: improve support for the Query Loop block.
+* Enhancement: Update browser address bar when opening stories in the Web stories block.
+* Fixes an issue with image filters.
+* Bug fixes and performance improvements.

 = 1.29.0 =

 * Stability and compatibility improvements.